Update February 2022

 QWANA stands for Queer West Asia and North Africa (WANA) and WANA is a much more inclusive way of describing the diversity within the region than phrases like ‘Middle East’ which centers unnecessary viewpoints (Eurocentric) and the white gaze.
 I mean… Middle East of what exactly?

 Queer encompasses many things, but for me in particular it is also a more broad and inclusive way of describing the LGBTQIA+ community.
-In the instance of QWANA’s CHILD, we are focusing on the inclusion of QTIBPoC (Queer, Trans, Intersex, Black, People of Colour) and those around us.
+In the instance of QWANA’s CHILD, we are focusing on the inclusion of QTIBIPoC (Queer, Trans, Intersex, Black, Indigenous, People of Colour) and those around us.

 The idea of QWANA’s CHILD came from questioning what happens when the archive itself is dangerous to those of whom it is archiving?
 And I hope the work ahead can help address this unfortunate reality, as many Queer lives globally are not safe.
 And so the idea of being ‘seen’ or being ‘heard’ does not extend its hand to everyone.